Pacific Meridional Mode: Precipitation

 The PMM alters precipitation in Asia.
 A circumglobal teleconnection influenced by the PMM and changes in atmospheric pressure systems alters precipitation in the Yellow River valley, and Rossby waves alter the precipitation in the Yangtze River valley of China as they emanate from the PMM region westward and interact with the jet stream.
 Precipitation increases in northern and southwestern China and declines over western-central China and the lower Yangtze River valley.
 According to Li and Ma (2011), PMM-induced ITCZ variations trigger the circumglobal teleconnection.
 Kao, Hung and Hong (2018) identified a correlation between precipitation over Taiwan and the PMM.

 Interactions between PMM and the North Pacific High may be influenced by the hydroclimate of the Southwestern United States.
 Zhong, Liu and Notaro (2011) found that a positive PMM causes dry winters from the Great Plains into the Northeastern United States through a North Atlantic Oscillation-type teleconnection.
 During summer low atmospheric pressure over the Northern United States and high atmospheric pressure over the Eastern United States favour precipitation in the Midwestern United States.
 Gibson et al. (2020) found a correlation between PMM and the occurrence of a ridge off the West Coast of the United States, a pattern associated with droughts there.
 Son et al. (2021) proposed that the PMM is part of a cycle of climate variability in the North Pacific that imparts a 5-7 year long cycle to wildfire activity in California.

 A positive correlation exists between precipitation in eastern and Amazonian South America and the PMM.
 This does not appear to be due entirely to atmospheric moisture transport, as precipitation increases even in parts of South America where moisture convergence declines, and the effect is much stronger during boreal summer.
 Seiler, Hutjes and Kabat (2013) did not find a correlation between Bolivian climate and the PMM.

 Zhang, Villarini and Vecchi (2019) found that positive PMM causes drought over Australia and the Maritime Continent.
 This is mainly due to the excitation of ENSO variability by the PMM, which in turn induces anomalies in moisture transport, and has been proposed as a predictor of Australian droughts.

 ENSO

+Much of the attention directed at the PMM mode is due to its potential as a precursor of ENSO events.
 PMM events in spring are a major predictor of subsequent ENSO state.
 Mechanistically, PMM influences ENSO state through several pathways: